chem-274-A-master/cpp-project/assignment.md

    and `int`, along with the `std::complex` variations of those types.

 2. The matrix should be constructable three different ways:
-    1. With no arguments (`Matrix m()`)
+    1. With no arguments (`Matrix m;`)
-    2. With the desired number of rows and columns (`Matrix m(3,2)`)
+    2. With a desired number of rows and columns (`Matrix m(3,2)`)
-    3. Copy constructor
+    3. Via copying an existing matrix

+3. Accessing the elements of the matrix should be the parentheses operator.
+Ie, you should be able to access element 2,3 via `mat(2,3)`.

-3. The matrix should have the ability to be resized.
+4. The matrix should have the ability to be resized.
 When using this function, the user should assume that any existing data is either destroyed or invalid after resizing.

-4. The class should support the following operations:
+5. The class should support the following operations:
-   1. Matrix addition (can overload the + operator)
+   1. Matrix addition (overload the `+` operator)
-   2. Matrix multiplication (can overload the * operator)
+   2. Matrix multiplication (overload the `*` operator)
    3. Matrix element-wise multiplication
-   4. Assignment operator (assignment of one matrix to another)
+   4. Assignment of one matrix to another via the `=` operator
-   5. Fill the matrix with a particular value
+   5. Filling the matrix with a particular value
+      1. via a `.fill()` member function
+      2. via assignment of a scalar value (`m = 5;`)
    6. Comparison of two matrices (overload `operator==`. **HINT:** look up documentaton for `std::equal`)
    7. Printing of the matrix to a `std::ostream` object.
+      1. Also, write a free function so that `std::cout << m;` works
-   9. A function that returns the transpose of the matrix
+   8. A function that returns the transpose of the matrix
-   10. A function that returns the complex conjugate of the matrix
+   9. A function that returns the complex conjugate of the matrix
-   11. A function that returns the conjugate transpose of the matrix
+   10. A function that returns the conjugate transpose of the matrix
-   12. Functions that perform the transpose, complex conjugate, and conjugate transpose in place (ie, they modify the matrix rather than return a new one)
+   11. Functions that perform the transpose, complex conjugate, and conjugate transpose in place (ie, they modify the matrix rather than return a new one)
-   10. **For extra credit:** Computing the eigenvalues and eigenvectors of a matrix (should use blas/lapack internally)
+   12. **For extra credit:** Computing the eigenvalues and eigenvectors of a matrix (**HINT:** - use blas/lapack internally)

-5. Accessing the elements of the matrix should be the parentheses operator.
-Ie, you should be able to access element 2,3 via `mat(2,3)`.

 The conjugate transpose is very common in quantum chemistry.
 For details on what it is, see [Wikipedia](https://en.wikipedia.org/wiki/Conjugate_transpose).